puppetlabs/design-system/CONTRIBUTING.md

 ## Publishing

 This project currently uses Lerna's independent mode, so the following command will prompt you to select a new version for any packages that have changed since the last version tags.
-Warning: this command results in a git push to your `origin` remote.
+WARNING: this command results in a git push to your `origin` remote.

 ```sh
 npm run publish